 Crosswalks represent clinical knowledge that may be complex to implement but which changes infrequently.
 Systems which must perform translation between coding systems can be configured to cache translations, refreshing translations periodically.

-In some cases, the translation can be performed locally just by inspecting a table mapping codes and contexts associated in a source coding system to codes and output contexts in the target coding system.
-This may be useful in cases where a few codes need to be translated periodically, but where codes are translated frequently.
+The translation can sometimes be performed locally using a mapping table.
+This is useful in cases where a small number of codes need to be translated periodically but frequently, and the translation is not complicated.

-In other cases, implementations may not expose the crosswalk in a format that is suitable for download, or the data used to support the implementation may be proprietary.
+In other cases, translation may not be simply expressed as a mapping table, or the data used to support the implementation may be proprietary, and thus not shared all at once.
 Thus, the CMAP Profile supports access to individual translations (which could be cached and refreshed according to policy), and provides an optional transaction enabling all translations to be accessed in a tabular format.

 X.4.2 Use Cases